beatlabs/patron/README.md

 	// staleResponse specifies if the server is willing to send stale responses
 	// if a new response could not be generated for any reason staleResponse bool
-	// metrics is the implementation for keeping track of the cache operations metrics cacheMetrics
 }
 ```